 Anita Mei-Yin Wong is an Associate Professor at the Division of Speech and Hearing Sciences at the Faculty of Education, the University of Hong Kong.
 She has practiced as a speech-language pathologist in the United States and in Canada.
 Dr. Wong conducts research on the manifestations of DLD in Cantonese-Chinese speaking children and the implications of DLD on reading development.
 She actively engages in activities to raise awareness of language disorders in Hong Kong and mainland China.

 Shaun Ziegenfusz is a certified practising speech-language pathologist with a Master of Special Education.
 In previous work, Shaun has been responsible for research into the delivery of education and therapy programs for children with DLD and developing services to ensure optimal outcomes.
-Shaun is currently researching the educational needs of students with DLD from the perspective of key stakeholders as a PhD candidate at Griffith University.
+Shaun is currently researching the educational needs of students with DLD from the perspective of key stakeholders as a PhD candidate at Griffith University and Co-Founder of The DLD Project.